-It’s a ratio which tells one’s ability to pay off its debt as and when they become due.
+It’s a ratio that tells one’s ability to pay off its debt as and when they become due.
 In other words, we can say this ratio tells how quickly a company can convert its current assets into cash so that it can pay off its liability on a timely basis.
 Generally, Liquidity and short-term solvency are used together.

-Liquidity ratio affects the credibility of the company as well as the credit rating of the company.
+The liquidity ratio affects the credibility of the company as well as the credit rating of the company.
 If there are continuous defaults in repayment of a short-term liability then this will lead to bankruptcy.
 Hence this ratio plays important role in the financial stability of any company and credit ratings.

 Under liquidity ratio there are several more ratios, which come into the picture for checking how financially, sound a company is:

 IV.
 Basic Defense Ratio

 This ratio measures the financial strength of the company.
 Generally, 2:1 is treated as the ideal ratio, but it depends on industry to industry.

 A. Current Assets = Stock, debtor, cash and bank, receivables, loan and advances, and other current assets.